wouters-frederik/opening_hours_api/README.md

 For the moment channels is global, you enter channels and every organisation can add opening hours for them for this channel.

 ## overview page.
-on the overview page one can
+On the overview page one can
 - jump to the opening hours of different channels of different organisations.
 - jump to opening hours of samen organisation / different channel
 - copy opening hours schemas from one channel to another or across organisations, and this for longer periods (until the end of the year).